google/marl/README.md

 Marl has no dependencies on other libraries (with an exception on googletest for building the optional unit tests).

-Marl is in early development and will have breaking API changes.

-**More documentation and examples coming soon.**

-Note: This is not an officially supported Google product

 ## Building

 Marl contains many unit tests and examples that can be built using CMake.